 Town Centre Skate Park and Playground

 Situated in the heart of Dampier, just off High Street, the Town Centre Skate Park and Playground combines recreational options for older and younger children in the one space.
 The small L shaped concrete skate bowl features quarter, flat banks with hip, flat bar and ledge, providing fun options for both novice and more advanced skateboarders.
 While the nearby fenced playground offers sandpit, play equipment and a nature play area for younger children to enjoy.
 The park has ample shade, grassy areas, sheltered picnic tables and drink fountain.
-It is a popular destination for families, being conveniently located within easy walking distance of Dampier Primary School, the Dampier Community Hub and the Shopping Centre, which includes the IGA supermarket, Hullabaloo Café, Gym Café and Oasis Café.
+It is a popular destination for families, being conveniently located within easy walking distance of Dampier Primary School, the Dampier Community Hub and the Shopping Centre, which includes the IGA supermarket, Hullabaloo Café, Oasis Café and The Kennel Hardware.
 The Town Centre Skate Park and Playground is owned and maintained by the City of Karratha.
 For enquiries please contact the City of Karratha on (08) 9186 8555 or use the City of Karratha’s ‘Report-It’ app to report any issues.

 Windy Ridge Oval